RobertBoganKang/Violin_Bow_Path/README.md

 ## Details
 ### Custom Data Form
 It is a matrix with given attributes:
-* n: music note indicator, you can put any string that indicate your note that help you understand (not required).
+* `n`: music note indicator, you can put any string that indicate your note that help you understand.
-* t: time length of music note.
+* `t`: time length of music note.
-* l: the position of bow -- 0 is root of bow, 1 is the tip of bow.
+* `l`: the position of bow -- 0 is root of bow, 1 is the tip of bow.
-* s: the string index -- 4: G, 3: D, 2: A, 1: E.
+* `s`: the string index -- 4: G, 3: D, 2: A, 1: E.
+Attribute `n` is not required; any order of these attributes is allowed only if `t`, `l` and `s` is given.
 ### Plots
 #### Bow Path
 * Color of path represent the speed of bow (red: fast, blue: slow).